Xunnamius/next-test-api-route-handler/README.md

 ### `paramsPatcher` (`params`)

-`paramsPatcher` is a function that receives an object representing "processed" dynamic routes.
+`paramsPatcher` is a function that receives an object representing "processed" [dynamic segments][42] (aka: routes, slugs).

-For example, to test a handler normally accessible from `/api/user/:id` requires passing that handler a value for the "id" [dynamic segment][42]:
+For example, to test a handler normally accessible from `/api/user/:id` requires passing that handler a value for the "id" dynamic segment:

 ```typescript
 {